corrode/corrode.github.io/content/blog/ugly/index.md

 }
 ```

-Let's be clear: there are many, many antipatterns in the above code.
-The most important observation is that these antipatterns have nothing to do with Rust, but with bad coding practices.

-The code carries all the hallmarks of a beginner Rust programmer (possibly with a C/C++ background) who has not yet fully embraced the ergonomics Rust provides.
+The code carries all the hallmarks of a beginner Rust programmer, possibly with a C/C++ background, who has not yet fully embraced the ergonomics Rust provides
+and is sceptical about performance implications of higher-level abstractions.

 - The code is littered with `unwrap()` calls
 - Unnecessary mutability